Cloud Elements gives you easy access to our elements, virtual data resources, formulas, and APIs.

 Get to know our APIs through our interactive API docs.
 See API Docs below for more.

-The Elements Catalog provides a list of the API providers available in Cloud Elements 2.0.
+The Elements Catalog provides a list of the API providers available in Cloud Elements.
 If you don’t see an element that you need, you can build one yourself.
-If you're ready to learn all about elements, take a look at Manage Elements.
+If you're ready to learn all about elements, see Introduction to Elements.

 Search for an element by name.

 Interact with elements through their element card.
 Authenticate an instance with the API provider, see the API docs, export the element, or add your own resources to an existing element.

 See how many authenticated element instances that you connected to the API provider.

 Labels tell you more about the element: the hub that it is in, if it's beta, and if it is a custom element (private).